Armine von Tempski

-Armine von Tempski (or Tempsky) (1892, Maui, Hawaiian Islands – December 2, 1943, Fresno, California) was an American writer and one of Hawaii's best known authors.
-She was a granddaughter of Gustavus von Tempsky.
+Armine von Tempski (born Ethel Armine von Tempsky) (April 1, 1892 – December 2, 1943) was an American writer and one of Hawaii's best known authors.

+Biography

+Early life and family

+Ethel Armine von Tempsky was born April 1, 1892 in Honolulu, Hawaii to Louis Ludwig von Tempsky and Amy Dulcibella Wodehouse Von Tempsky.
+Her father was the son of the Poland-born 19th-century adventurer and newspaper correspondent Gustavus von Tempsky.

+In later years, Armine began listing her birth year as 1899, such as on her 1932 marriage record, and the date was subsequently used in many of her obituaries.
+However, her birth certificate and 1920 passport application suggest a correct birth date of 1892.

+Writing career

 Armine Von Tempski's autobiographies and novels were based on her early life among the paniolos (cowboys) on the Haleakala cattle ranch atop the Haleakalā shield volcano.
 The Haleakala Ranch, which Jack London first visited in 1907, was his favourite of the Hawaiian ranches he enjoyed on several extended visits with his wife Charmian.
 The young Armine, then sixteen years old, asked London to read some of her stories and give his opinion.
 He said that they were "clumsy, incoherent tripe" but added that "every so often there's a streak of fire on your pages," which encouraged her.

 Her first published writing, in the early 1920s, was about efforts to restore the island of Kahoolawe after years of drought and overgrazing.

 Personal life

 She married California real estate agent Alfred Lathrop Ball on December 25, 1932, in Ventura County, California.
 They were friends of poet Don Blanding, who illustrated von Tempski's book, Ripe Breadfruit (New York: Dodd, Mead and Company, 1935).

-Note: While Von Tempski's year of birth is sometimes given or presumed as 1899, most source texts place it in 1892.
+Death

+Von Tempski died in Fresno, California on December 2, 1943 at age 51.
+On November 28, she traveled by train from Manhattan Beach to Fresno for a speaking engagement that evening at the First Congregational Church regarding her recent book Thunder in Heaven.
+Von Tempski reported that she came down with "a feverish cold" during the "last leg" of the approximately 200-mile train trip.
+She eventually canceled the appearance due to sickness, with a Fresno-area physician diagnosing her illness as influenza.

+Von Tempski apparently felt too sick to travel home from Fresno, and was last seen alive on the afternoon of December 2.
+She was found dead in her room by staff at The Californian Hotel on the morning of December 3, with the coroner listing her cause of death as heart attack.
+She was buried at Forest Lawn Cemetery in Glendale, California on December 4, 1943.